 LEGAL RESIDENCE QUESTIONS:

 If your concern about 4% is based on a change (increase) in your bill, look at the ASSESSMENT RATIO box at the top of the bill.
 If this box says "QR4", your property is at 4%.

-The file for billing reflected applications approved and processed by mid November 2011.
-Very high volumes are received late in the third quarter and during the fourth quarter of the year, resulting in a backlog.
+The file for billing reflected applications approved and processed by the third week of September.
+Very high volumes of applications are received late in the third quarter and during the fourth quarter of the year, resulting in a backlog.
 Approvals are processed and posted daily, including updates to the web bills.

 If you have filed an application and your bill is due, you must pay the bill as issued and await a refund if your application for legal residence is approved.

 If you do not pay your bill on time, the law requires that additional charges (interest and penalties) be applied that cannot be waived.

 If the Assessor's Office has questions about your application or needs additional information, you will be contacted about specific issues in writing.

 City of Charleston

 Town of Awendaw